California Expungement Lawyer

 If you are looking to clear a criminal record in Riverside or elsewhere in California or to seal your arrest record or conviction call our attorneys today to get help with your case..

-What Criminal Charge Types in California can be Expunged?
+What Criminal Charges in California can be Expunged?

 Not all misdemeanor and felony records can be cleared in the state of California.
 This is why it is important to engage with a defense expungement attorney in Riverside as soon as possible.
 The two primary classifications of crimes throughout California are felonies and misdemeanors.